pirty6/Compilers/README.md

 # Compilers
-Compiler for the B programming language
+Compiler for the D programming language

+To run the compiler type the following command: python calc.py